On representation varieties of 3-manifold groups: Introduction

 \end{example}

-This shows that the representation and character schemes of 3-manifold groups can be nonreduced (at points of Zariski density), which is why we refrain from referring to these schemes as ``varieties.''
+This shows that the representation and character schemes of 3-manifold groups can be nonreduced (at points of Zariski density), which is why we refrain from referring to these schemes as ``varieties,'' as it is commonly done in the literature.

+\begin{remark} Recently Igor Rapinchuk proved a universality theorem for character schemes of groups $\Gamma$ satisfying Kazhdan's Property T: It involves representations of $\Gamma$'s into $SL(n,\C)$, \cite[Theorem 3]{Rapinchuk}.
+Unlike \cite{KM} and this paper, Rapinchuk's theorem applies to the entire character variety $X^{red}(\Ga, SL(n,\C))$ minus the trivial representation (which is an isolated point).
+In Rapinchuk's theorem, the number $n$ (and the group $\Ga$) depend on the given affine variety $X$ over $\Q$. \end{remark}

-\begin{ack} {\em Partial financial support to the first author was provided by the NSF grant DMS-12-05312 and to the second author by the NSF grant DMS-12-06999.} \end{ack}
+\begin{ack} {\em Partial financial support to the first author was provided by the NSF grant DMS-12-05312 and to the second author by the NSF grant DMS-12-06999.
+We are grateful to the referee for useful remarks.} \end{ack}